 Additionally, customer segmentation provides business context, giving you special insights into your offering and your business’ performance.
 Grasping how different groups’ circumstances impact their decisions can in turn help your strategic decisions become more targeted and effective.
 And it can also fine-tune your position within the market.
 For a complete look at the benefits of customer segmentation, see our Glossary entry on ‘What is Customer Segmentation?’.

-Why is Customer Segmentation Software Necessary?
+Why is Customer Segmentation Software Important?

 Customer segmentation relies on data.
 If your business is large enough to need customer segmentation, it probably has acquired a lot of information about the customers.
 This information is usually stored across different departments: purchasing information in the sales department, support tickets in the customer service department, client information in the marketing department, and so on.
 As you can imagine, collecting and manually processing this data to create accurate customer segments would be a tremendous amount of work.